T3DocumentationStarter/Public-Info-055/Documentation/Configuration/Index.rst

 .. tip::
    The above mentioned configurations might be part from the file "typo3conf/AdditionalConfiguration.php".
-   A sample file is provided in the directory "typo3conf/ext/pizpalue/Resources/Private/FolderStructureTemplateFiles".
+   A sample file is provided in the directory "typo3conf/ext/pizpalue/Resources/Private/FolderStructureTemplateFiles/".

+.. _config_site:

+Site
+====

+With TYPO3 V9 site configuration has been introduced.

+The distribution ships with a default site configuration file located in "typo3conf/ext/pizpalue/Resources/Private/FolderStructureTemplateFiles/", named "Sites_config.yaml".
+In case the folder "typo3conf/sites/" doesn't exist the default site configuration file will be added upon installation.

 .. _config_constantEditor: